MICHEL MARTIN, HOST:

-MARTIN: And I know this is not the only interview you're doing, where I'm assuming that you're being asked to relive many of these moments.
+MARTIN: I know this is not the only interview you're doing, where - I'm assuming that you're being asked to relive many of these moments.
 Is that hard?

 RODNEY KING: You know, as time goes on, it - you know, it gets a lot easier.
-It was very hard for me to watch the video and it still is to this day, you know, depending on what kind of mood I'm in.
+It was very hard for me to watch the video.
+And it still is, to this day; you know, all depending on my - what kind of mood I'm in.

-KING: I just - I just want to say, you know, can we, can we all get along?
-Can we get along?
+KING: I just - I just want to say, you know, can we - can we all get along?
+Can we - can we get along?

 And so it was a good thing for me to get out there and put some water on the fire instead of throwing gasoline in it.
 You don't need to threaten the city to get your point across.
 That's the way I felt.
 That's not the way I was raised.

 KING: Yeah.
 Change is slow.
 You know, the justice system worked for me.
 You know, it's a slow system, but it works.
-It worked in my case and, you know, the people - the ones that have died over the years, the civil rights movement, all the - Martin Luther King, the Al Sharpton - all of the people - if they didn't go through what they went through, there wouldn't be no Rodney King.
-I probably would have been dead, killed, shot, finished off a long time ago, and I definitely wouldn't have a book.
+It worked in my case and, you know, the people - the ones that have died over the years, the civil rights movement, all the - Martin Luther King, the Al Sharpton - all of the other people, if they didn't go through what they went through, there wouldn't be no Rodney King.
+I probably would have been dead - killed, shot, finished off - a long time ago.
+And I definitely wouldn't have a book.

 MARTIN: Obviously, you have many more years with us, one hopes, and you've written this book to kind of reflect upon these last 20 years.
 How would you want people to think of you?
 When they hear the name Rodney King, how do you want people to think of you?

-So I want to be remember by, can't we all just get along?
-You know, and like I say, I know I shouldn't have been drinking and driving, but two wrongs don't make a right.
+So I'll want to be remembered by, can't we all just get along?
+You know, and I knew - like I say, I know I shouldn't have been drinking and driving.
+But two wrongs don't make a right.